Barbie as Rapunzel: Production

 Barbie as Rapunzel was the second film produced by Mainframe Entertainment for Mattel, following Barbie in the Nutcracker (2001).
-Barbie as Rapunzel was produced over a nine-month period.
-The characters were animated using Softimage V.3.9, with Maya used for special effects.
+Barbie as Rapunzel was produced over nine months.
+The characters were animated using Softimage V.3.9, with Maya used for visual effects.
 Performances for the 15 human characters were motion-captured over 16 days, and created using Motion Analysis, EVA and Kaydara Filmbox.
-Motion capture data was also purchased from LocoMotion Studios in Wimberley, Texas for use in animating a CGI horse.
+Motion-capture data was also purchased from Locomotion Studios in Wimberley, Texas for use in animating a CGI horse.
 The rest of the animal characters were animated using keyframe techniques.
-Motion capture performer Cailin Stadnyk portrayed Barbie's movements.
+Motion-capture performer Cailin Stadnyk portrayed Barbie's movements.

 Rapunzel's paintings are real art works by Amanda Dunbar digitally inserted into the film.
 Dunbar agreed to participate in the project because she "like[d] that the movie encourages art as a use of expression."

 Music

 Barbie as Rapunzel features the original song "Constant as the Stars Above", written by Rob Hudnut and Arnie Roth, and performed by Jessica Brown.
 The song is heard as a 30-second lullaby in the film and reprised as a 2-and-a-half-minute version during the closing credits, after Samantha Mumba's "Wish Upon a Star".
 "Rapunzel's Theme" is performed by Becky Taylor.
 Roth composed the score, which was performed by the London Symphony Orchestra.

 The film makes use of Antonín Dvořák's Symphony No. 9, "From The New World" (also known as the New World Symphony), while the music playing when Rapunzel is visiting the village is "Volte", from Michael Praetorius’ Terpsichore.